shahzrahim/Sorry-Game/readme.md

 **Bonus**

 - If this is a one-player game, design logic for winning & visually display which player won (why? not all games have one winner)
-- Include at least one animation using HTML Canvas or SVG
+- Include at least one animation
 - Include a "Tutorial Section" of this landing page (why: instructions help think through the "UX" of your project)